onecrayon/cookiecutter-musketeers-python-api/README.md

 # Cookiecutter template for 3 Musketeers Python API

+**Please note:** After iterating on this project for a while, I ended up building out a more generic variant that allows you to build your desired Python server in a more *a la carte* fashion.
+I recommend using it instead (particularly if you need a server that does not use a database, needs an async database API with FastAPI, or similar): https://github.com/onecrayon/cookiecutter-musketeers-python

 This is a [Cookiecutter](https://cookiecutter.readthedocs.io/) template that bootstraps a "3 Pythoneers" project using either [FastAPI](https://fastapi.tiangolo.com/) or [Falcon 3](https://falconframework.org/) (WSGI or ASGI).